Ammonium malate

 Ammonium malate refers to organic compounds containing malate and ammonium.
-Two stoichiometries are discussed: NH4(C2H3(OH(CO2)2H, containing one ammonium ion per formula unit, and (NH4)2(C2H3(OH(CO2)2.
+Two stoichiometries are discussed: NH4H(C2H3OH(CO2)2) with one ammonium ion per formula unit, and (NH4)2(C2H3OH(CO2)2).
 Malate, the conjugate base of malic acid, is chiral.
 Consequently a variety of salts are possible, R vs S vs racemic.
 The monoammonium salt has been crystallized as the monohydrate.

-Diammonium malate has been used as a food additive and has the E number E349 and is the subject of some controversy.
+As a food additive, diammonium malate has been used as flavoring agent and as an acidity regulator.
+It has the E number E349.